 Why Is SportsDevil Not Working?

-If you have trouble getting SportsDevil to work, the first thing you want to do is make sure the add-on version is on point.
-It may be a buggy version.
+If you have trouble getting SportsDevil to work, the first thing you want to do is make sure the add-on version is the latest version.
 Try reinstalling or seeing if there’s an update.

 Is SportsDevil Illegal?

-SportsDevil allows you to see any sporting event you want pretty much anywhere, but this does not necessarily mean you automatically have the right to view it.
+SportsDevil allows you to see any sporting event you want pretty much anywhere.
+However, that doesn’t necessarily mean you automatically have the right to view it.